egillespie/web-component-intro/README.md

 https://jsfiddle.net/elgillespie/ed4scw1n/

-## Knowing when your component is (or isn't) in a DOM
+## Knowing when your component's in a DOM

-Special functions exist that allow your components to respond to being placed in or removed from a DOM.
+- When a component is removed from a DOM, the browser automatically removes event listeners attached within the element

-- Define a `connectedCallback ()` function if your component needs to run some code when it is added to the page (or any DOM).
+- `connectedCallback ()` is called when a component is added to the page (or any DOM)

-- Define a `disconnectedCallback ()` function if your component needs to run some (cleanup) code when it is removed from the page (or any DOM).
+- `disconnectedCallback ()` is called when a component is removed from the page (or any DOM)

-- You may need this when your element needs to communicate with _other_ elements on the page, such as a `window` event listener to capture key presses or when broadcasting custom events.
+- Use when an element needs to add an event listener to _another_ element on the page

-- When a custom element is removed from a DOM, the browser will automatically remove its own and children event listeners so you don't usually need to manage this on your own!

 ## x.
 Web components looking to connect